AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 +++

 +++**_Are there any restrictions on the number of files that can be uploaded to Adobe Dynamic Media Classic by way of a local computer?_**
-When using the new Adobe Dynamic Media Classic desktop app on Windows®, you can upload a maximum of 150 files at a time using the **[!UICONTROL Upload]** dialog box.
+When using the new Adobe Dynamic Media Classic desktop app on Windows&reg;, you can upload a maximum of 150 files at a time using the **[!UICONTROL Upload]** dialog box.
 This limitation was already addressed before the end of 2020.
 There are *no* upload restrictions on the macOS Platform.
 +++

 +++**_Does the new Adobe Dynamic Media Classic desktop app require a new SKU?
 Is there a license cost involved?_**